ALEX PIETERSE, PH.D.

 she/her

 Krystal is a doctoral student in the Counseling Psychology program at Boston College.
 She graduated from University of North Texas with a B.A. in Psychology and a minor in Gender Studies and holds an M.A. in Mental Health Counseling from Boston College.
 In 2023, she joined the RESIST Lab as a graduate research assistant.
 She has engaged in clinical work with trauma survivors and populations with substance use disorders.
 Additionally, her experience includes curriculum development and facilitation of multicultural competence staff training for clinicians.
 Her research interests include anti-racism, racial trauma, multicultural competence training, and identity development among LGBTQ+ people of color, particularly those who are Black.
+She is also interested in culturally relevant psychotherapeutic interventions to promote healing from distress related to identity-based discrimination.
 She is passionate about the healing of historically marginalized groups, the pursuit of justice, and the responsibility of the field of psychology to facilitate both.

 ALLISON WITHERSPOON